 The video playing on his phone appeared to be of a heavy-metal band on a smoke-filled stage.
 The image was small and the connection jerky and there was no sound.
 Watching the stuttering video was like watching a flip-card animation.

 “No way this is a 4G phone.”

-He pulled the phone away and stared down at it in his hands, mystified that it was not doing what he had expected it to do.
-He began massaging the phone with both his thumbs.
+He pulled the phone away and stared down at it in his hands, mystified that it was not doing what he expected it to do.
+He began massaging the phone with both thumbs.

+I went back into my computer screen.
 It seemed that the school psychologist, before being shot to death, managed to turn on the school’s intercom, trying to alert others in the building.
 A nine-year-old student would tell how he heard over the intercom the shooter say: “Put your hands up!” and someone else say “Don’t shoot!” and people yelling and many gunshots as he, his classmates, and teacher ran to hide in a closet in the gymnasium.

-In the meeting room that the principal and psychologist had run from, a teacher pressed her body against the door to keep it closed.
+In the meeting room that the principal and psychologist ran from, a teacher pressed her body against the door to keep it closed.
 The man with the gun shot her through the door.
 In a first-grade classroom, a substitute teacher was shot in the face and killed.
 Fifteen of the sixteen students in her class were killed.
 The sole survivor, a six-year-old girl, lay on the floor among the bodies and feigned she was dead.
 When the building grew quiet, she ran from the school, covered in blood, the first child to escape the building.
 She would tell her mother, “Mommy, I’m okay, but all my friends are dead.”
 She described the shooter as a very angry man.